Dinhhai94/course-materials/docs/README.md

 This 📓 is set up to accomodate rapid changes as needed for the current cohort and also helps us test out new examples and explanations before they are adopted into the _official_ course materials.

+## Savvy Coders YouTube

+In the near future, some of our lessons will be posted on the YT channel. 👏🏾

 ---

 _To give credit where credit is due, this curriculum was originally crafted by [Alex Pearson](https://github.com/NAlexPear)._